senanu/b40/docs/ch01/ch01_rg.md

     > Objective: Understand that evolution accounts for both the unity and diversity of life and the ideas can be helpful in understanding much of biology.

-1. Give a definition of Evolution (see page 11). {{site.space3}}
+1. Give a definition of Evolution (see chap 1.3). {{site.space3}}

 2. Why do you think people say that evolution explains the 'unity' (similarity) of life?  {{site.space3}}

 3. What evidence do you think a biologist might use to claim that humans and mice are related?
 Explain. {{site.space3}}
-4. Explain what is shown in Fig 1.20? {{site.space4}}
+4. Explain what is shown in Fig 1.7 (1.6 in 6th ed.)? {{site.space4}}
-5. Use Fig 1.20 to explain why biologists say that evolution accounts for the diversity of life. {{site.space4}}
+5. Use Fig 1.7 (1.6 in 6th ed.) to explain why biologists say that evolution accounts for the diversity of life. {{site.space4}}

 3. List the 3 domains of life.
 Which are prokaryotic (don't have a nucleus) and which are eukaryotic (have a nucleus)?  {{site.space3}}

+5. What is an 'adaptation?' {{site.space3}}

 4. Watch the 10 minute video about [natural selection](https://www.biointeractive.org/classroom-resources/making-fittest-natural-selection-and-adaptation).
-What is the adaptation being disucssed?
+What is the adaptation being discussed?
 Why do the animals vary between the 2 habitats?  {{site.space5}}
-5. What is an 'adaptation?' {{site.space3}}

     > Objective: Understand the scientific method

 1. In your own words, what is the difference between inductive and deductive reasoning?
 (Make sure to read Chap 9 of Zen and the Art of Motorcycle Maintenance for this) {{site.space4}}

-2. Look at Fig 1.22.
-What do you think a scientist would do if she tested hypothesis 1 and found that it was unsupported? {{site.space3}}
+2. Briefly summarize the two hypotheses regarding why giraffes have long necks. {{site.space6}}

+2. What evidence was used to support each of the above hypotheses? {{site.space6}}

-3. Think of 2 additional hypotheses that might explain why the desk lamp doesn't work (Fig 1.22) {{site.space3}}
+3. Imagine you reach for a flashlight, flip the switch and nothing happens (ie. it doesn't work).
+Think of 3 hypotheses that might explain why the flashlight doesn't work {{site.space4}}

 4. List 3 differences between a theory and a hypothesis. {{site.space3}}

 5. What do you think of the idea that "Evolutionary theory can't be trusted because it's _just_ a theory"? {{site.space3}}

+# To be completed in or after class...

+1. Give 2 examples (not from your book) where new properties emerge at a higher level of organization.

+ * Example 1: {{site.space1}}

+ * Example 2: {{site.space1}}

+1. Explain how the structure of a leaf gives clues to what the leaf does. {{site.space3}}

     > Objective: Be able to form a testable hypothesis in the form of a Research hypothesis